Masteratom63/UX202_Final_portfolio/items/Portfolio_1.md

 ## Portfolio

-In this term we designed many things in our UX 201 course. </br>
+In this term we designed a few things in our UX 202 course. </br>
-They are listed below: </br>
+And they are listed below: </br>

-### Project 1 - Paper Airplane Making Guide (PAMIGA)
+### Project 1 - Somatic Experience Review Paper (SERP)
-For PAMIGA we designed a guide for people to follow and make paper airplane out of it. </br>
-I made this huide in Adobe Illustrator, and it helped me learn more about tools in Adobe Illustrator. </br>
-I feel like making this project in a design tool help me get better at designing these things, which can ultimately make me a better designer. </br>
-The design of this project is displayed below (and please keep in mind that this was only my 2nd or 3rd time making a design in Adobe Illustrator):
+For SERP we reviewed four distinct somato-sensory experiences which are related to interactions with media technology, for example, smartphones, laptops, television, etc.
+We wrote about four somatic experiences related to the human senses, they are, Sight, Hearing, Touch, and Motion. </br>